Wasserstein Stability for Persistence Diagrams: Cellular Wasserstein Stability

-\end{definition} Note that this notion of the $L^\power$ distance between functions is analogous to the $L^\power$ distance for functions overs discrete sets where the the sum here is over the discrete set of cells.
-It is different to that involving integration of functions over the space. \begin{problem} What conditions are required on the space and the function to relate the cellular $p$-norm to the more common functional $p$-norm, e.g. the integral of $f^p$ over the space? \end{problem}
+This induces a distance between functions.
+The $L^\power$ distance between two monotone functions $f,g: \SC\rightarrow \R$ is given by $\|f-g\|_\power^\power. $ Note that this notions of the $L^\power$ distance between functions is analogous to the $L^\power$ distance for functions over discrete sets where the sum here is over the discrete set of cells. \prsx{In this section, we prove the cellular Wasserstein stability.} \begin{lemma} Let $f,g:\SC\to \R$ be monotone functions over a CW complex $\SC$ such that the partial orders induced by $f$ and $g$ embed into a common total order, then

-\begin{remark} Given that we restrict ourselves to piecewise constant monotone functions, the only additional condition we require is that the underlying complex is finite.
-We have chosen to present the results in this way, so that it is clear that it applies to common settings including simplicial and cubical complexes. \end{remark} The main idea in the proof of cellular Wasserstein stability is to bound the Wasserstein distance by considering a straightline homotopy between $f$ and $g$.
-We split the straightline homotopy into finitely many sub-intervals where a local result will hold, and then collect together the summands for the final desired inequality.
-By focusing on small enough sub-intervals we can exploit a consistent correspondence between the coordinates of the points in the persistence diagram with critical cells in the filtration.